The development process

 Planning

 The development consenting regime for an NSIP comes under the Planning Act 2008.
-This means we need to apply for a Development Consent Order (DCO) to build Gate Burton Energy Park.
-This would be submitted to the Planning Inspectorate rather than a local planning authority.
+This means we have applied for a Development Consent Order (DCO) to build Gate Burton Energy Park.

 In the case of energy-related development, the Planning Inspectorate acts on behalf of the Secretary of State at the Department for Energy Security and Net Zero.
-The Planning Inspectorate will carry out an examination of our proposals and then make a recommendation to the Secretary of State on whether or not to grant consent for the development.
+The Planning Inspectorate has carried out an examination of our proposals and is in the process of writing a report to them make a recommendation to the Secretary of State on whether or not to grant consent for the development.
 The Secretary of State for Energy Security and Net Zero will then make the final decision on whether to grant consent for our scheme.

-We anticipate that the development process through DCO submission and examination will take between two to three years.
-We intend to submit our proposals to the Planning Inspectorate early 2023.
-Subject to consent being granted, the earliest construction would start is early 2025.
+We anticipate that the development process through DCO submission, examination and decision will take between two to three years.
+Subject to consent being granted, the earliest construction could start is early 2025.

 More information about the NSIP application process can be found on the Planning Inspectorate website.